The Pastor’s Wife

 She moved away from him.
 Sometimes he reminded her of a crazed animal.
 In such times, she was convinced she had done the right thing.
 Switching up the twins.

 Her only mistake?
 She could never bring herself to get rid of the sick pair.
 But God would take care of it.
 The doctor had said they were unlikely to live beyond twenty-one.

 With one last glance, she stepped out of the room and locked it.
 Knowing she would carry their sallow faces and glassy stares with her.

 Lulu said nothing.

 The evening sun cast a warm glow on the somber compound.

 Fiona got into her car and started the drive back home.
 To the party.

-And afterwards to her pretty African violets by the window-sill.
+And afterward to her pretty African violets by the windowsill.